Tried and True Things to Do This Summer in Copenhagen

 Botanical Gardens – Botanisk Have – Gothersgade 130, 1353 Copenhagen

 The Botanical Garden is a beautiful oasis in the middle of Copenhagen.
 Meander the beautiful paths, smell the flowers, look for toads on the toadstools.
 Get inspiration from the test garden or just relax on the lawn.
 This is another perfect spot for a picnic in the summer while enjoying the flowers.
 You can bring your Torvehallerne treats here, but no grills are allowed.
 Food carts and outdoor cafés are available if take away in the grass isn’t your thing.
 Don’t miss the fresh fruit stand right outside the gates at the corner of Gothersgade and Øster Voldgade.
 Bright red, shiny, delicious and fresh Danish strawberries and cherries.

 Ørstedsparken | Nørre Farimagsgade, 1364 Copenhagen K

-This lovely little green oasis is the opposite direction from Torvehallerne.
+This lovely little green oasis in the opposite direction from Torvehallerne.
 Cross through the always busy and cement Israel Plads to the tree-lined paths ringing the pond that sits in the middle of the city.
 There is a playground and ping pong table at this end.
-You can rent paddles and get a coffee or ice cream at the nearby Café Hacienda whose charming terrace might tempt you to tarry while the kids teeter.
+You can rent paddles and get a coffee, drinks, ice cream and light eats at the adorable Flindt & Ørsted café whose charming terrace might tempt you to tarry after the littles have petered out on the swings.
 I love the flowers that line the lanes here.

 Fælledparken | Edel Sauntes Allé, 2100 København Ø